henspace/html-css-js-engine/source/bridger/assets/data/about.md

-**Bridge over Jupiter** is a rehash of what I think was a very old Amstrad PC1512 game.
-I've trawled all the Amstrad games I can find on the web, but I haven't found anything close. **Bridge-It** comes up as a suggestion when I search, but that was a pseudo 3D game.
+This little game is a rehash of what I think was a very old Amstrad PC1512 game.
+I've trawled all the Amstrad games I can find on the web, but I haven't found anything close.
+Bridge-It comes up as a suggestion when I search, but that was a pseudo 3D game.
 The game I remember involved a procession of little characters walking from left to right along a very tall bridge.
 I can still visualise the little guys walking across my monochrome monitor and falling into gaps in the bridge.
 Perhaps I just dreamt it!
 Perhaps it was one of those freebies that appeared in a